-Female weight training is the work and effort that you put into your training and will reflect the reality of where you take it.
+Female weight training is the work and effort that you put into your training that will reflect the reality of where you take it.

 Each and every one of us are uniquely designed and created from birth.
 Most of us will never know our genetic potential until we've exploited and exhausted it, to its fullest.

-Other female weight training benefits can be found in a longer term elevated metabolism, up to 20 - 30 hours following your workout, so what does this mean...
+Other female weight training benefits can be found in a longer term elevated metabolism, upwards of 20 - 30 hours following your workout, so what might this mean?

 This results in a higher promotion of fat loss/calories burned from the microscopic tear-down of muscle fibers, from the weight training itself. (weight training fat loss)

-During this time your (BMR) is raised, ‘Basal metabolic rate’.
-So this continued effort of your body’s metabolism repairing and reproducing at a higher speed, from the exercises performed, actually burns more calories at a lasting rate.
+During this time your (BMR) is raised, ‘Basal metabolic rate’. this continued effort of your body’s metabolism repairing and reproducing from the exercises performed increases metabolism, ultimately burning more calories at a lasting rate.

-Weight training for females can also provide different functional benefits such as improving posture, including bone and muscle strength providing better support for joints while reducing risk of illness and injury.
+Weight training for females can also provide different functional benefits such as improving posture, bone and muscle strength, providing better support for joints while reducing risk of illness and injury.

-Another training benefit if the training is done vigorously/intense enough, many experience higher released levels of dopamine and serotonin etc.
+Another training benefit if the training is preformed vigorously enough, is higher released levels of dopamine and serotonin etc.

-As your nervous system releases these from intense activity, these often counter feelings of depression, while aiding in stronger sleeping patterns.
+This hormonal release from intense activity can often counter feelings of depression, while aiding in stronger sleeping patterns.

-The more that you use your body, the better it becomes.
-The harder you train it, the more efficient and stronger it gets, which ultimately slows the aging process.
+The more you use your body, the better it becomes.
+The harder you train it, the more efficient and stronger it gets, ultimately slowing the aging process.

-Try to apply this mindset to your weight training, of course looking like a man is not the goal, the mental and physical out-look of the training is to improve your overall physique and turn it into calorie burning machine.
+Try to apply this mindset to your training routine, the mental and physical out-look in the training is to improve: physical strength, while increasing aesthetic muscle density and calorie burning efficiency.

 Your drive, dedication and how bad you want to improve will be the motivating factors of how you want to train and ultimately look.